dell/csm-docs/content/docs/csidriver/installation/operator/powermax.md

         # Default value: "" <empty>
         - name: "X_CSI_VSPHERE_PORTGROUP"
           value: ""
-        # X_CSI_VSPHERE_HOSTGROUP: An existing host group that driver will use for vSphere
+        # X_CSI_VSPHERE_HOSTGROUP: An existing host(initiator group) that driver will use for vSphere
         # this hostGroup should contain initiators from all the ESXs/ESXi host where the cluster is deployed
         # recommended format: csi-x-VC-HG, x can be anything of user choice
-        # Allowed value: valid existing port group on the array
+        # Allowed value: valid existing host on the array
         # Default value: "" <empty>
         - name: "X_CSI_VSPHERE_HOSTGROUP"
           value: ""